awslabs/multi-agent-orchestrator/python/README.md

 ## 💬 Demo App

-To quickly get a feel for the Multi-Agent Orchestrator, we've provided a Demo App with a few basic agents.
+To quickly get a feel for the Agent Squad, we've provided a Demo App with a few basic agents.
 This interactive demo showcases the orchestrator's capabilities in a user-friendly interface.
-To learn more about setting up and running the demo app, please refer to our [Demo App](https://awslabs.github.io/multi-agent-orchestrator/cookbook/examples/chat-demo-app/) section.
+To learn more about setting up and running the demo app, please refer to our [Demo App](https://awslabs.github.io/agent-squad/cookbook/examples/chat-demo-app/) section.

 <br>